nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Feature details
 1. The app will validate the parameters supplied by the user with pre-determined formats for each attribute.
 2. If an input fails the validation check, an error message is provided which details the error and prompts the user for a corrected input.
-3. If the input passes the validation check, a new `Student` entry is created and stored in the `VersionedAddressBook`.
+3. If the input passes the validation check, a new `Person` entry is created and stored in the `VersionedAddressBook`.

 #### General Design Considerations

-The implementation of the attributes of a `Student` is very similar to that of a `Person` in the original AB3 codebase.
+The implementation of the attributes of a `Person` is very similar to that of a `Person` in the original AB3 codebase.
 Hence, resulting in a similar implementation of the `add` feature. </br>

 Some additions made were the `Education`, `Module` and `Remark` attributes. </br>
 1. `Education` is implemented similar to the other attributes like `Address`, but is modified to fit the logic that a student can only have one education level.